PostScript fonts: Type 1

 Type 1 (also known as PostScript, PostScript Type 1, PS1, T1 or Adobe Type 1) is the font format for single-byte digital fonts for use with Adobe Type Manager software and with PostScript printers.
 It can support font hinting.

 It was originally a proprietary specification, but Adobe released the specification to third-party font manufacturers provided that all Type 1 fonts adhere to it.

-Type 1 fonts are natively supported in Mac OS X, and in Windows 2000 and later via the GDI API.
+Type 1 fonts are natively supported in macOS, and in Windows 2000 and later via the GDI API.
 (They are not supported in the Windows GDI+, WPF or DirectWrite APIs.)

 Adobe announced on 27 January 2021 that they would end support for Type 1 fonts in Adobe products after January 2023.
 Support for Type 1 fonts in Adobe Photoshop was discontinued with the release of version 23.0 of the product in October 2021.

 Type 2

 Type 2 is a character string format that offers a compact representation of the character description procedures in an outline font file.
 The format is designed to be used with the Compact Font Format (CFF).
 The CFF/Type2 format is the basis for Type 1 OpenType fonts, and is used for embedding fonts in Acrobat 3.0 PDF files (PDF format version 1.2).